Fire Sweeps Through Historic Japanese Castle

 "It is a World Heritage site that represents Okinawa.
 More than anything, I am very worried about the fact that many Naha citizens live in neighboring areas, and I have received reports that the fire might be threatening or affecting residents of the areas," the mayor added, according to the newspaper.

-The castle, which shows a blend of Japanese and Chinese styles, is a reconstruction of a 14th-century structure.
+The castle, which shows a blend of Japanese and Chinese styles, is a reconstruction of a 14th century structure.
 It later served as the capital of the Ryukyu Kingdom, which reigned in Okinawa from 1429 to 1879, when the island was annexed by Japan's Meiji government.

 The original castle was destroyed near the end of World War II during the Battle of Okinawa after it was shelled by the battleship USS Mississippi.
 The reconstructed castle was finished in 1992, when it was declared a national park.
 The original castle's ruins were declared a UNESCO World Heritage site in 2000.